UK Finance Glossary

 - S&S ISA — Stocks and Shares ISA

 - An ISA that holds investments such as shares, funds and bonds rather than cash.
 Returns are tax-free but the value can fall as well as rise.
+Best suited for investing with a 5+ year time horizon.

 - SDLT — Stamp Duty Land Tax

 - A tax paid when buying property in England or Northern Ireland.
 Rates vary by price band and buyer type (first-time buyer, additional property, etc.).
+From April 2025, standard nil-rate band reverted to £125,000.
+Use our Stamp Duty Calculator.→ Stamp Duty Calculator

 - Self Assessment